 Everyone observes that physical reality is not perfect, and of course neither are we.
 Our bodies don’t last very long; eventually we age and die.
+In modern terms, our bodies are biodegradable and recycle themselves after death.
 Ancient intellectuals believed that physical reality was a trap that we could escape at death by becoming pure spiritual beings.

 Since ancient intellectuals thought physical reality was deficient or evil, they envisioned a disembodied afterlife.

 Since the Church taught that physical reality is good and that God is redeeming it, the church must also believe that our bodies participate in our redemption.
 To the church, the body is not something we discard; it is an essential part of our identity.
 Therefore, when the universe is redeemed, we will be resurrected as spiritual beings in physical bodies, and we will live in the a redeemed physical reality.
 Our resurrection bodies will have some kind of continuity with our present bodies.
 Ancient Christian apologists spent a lot of time defending this teaching, which their pagan contemporaries ridiculed as nonsensical.